jostmey/dkm/repertoire-classification-problem/model/README.md

 ![alt text](../../artwork/many-fits.png "Best fit to training data")

-*We anticipate that by taking the best fit from a significantly larger number of copies, like 1024 copies, than better classification results can be obtained.*
+*We anticipate that by taking the best fit from a significantly larger number of copies, like 1024 copies, that better classification results can be obtained.*

 ## Running the model(s)